psychemedia/island-storynotes/carus-wilson/10-a-picture-of-newport.md

 Richard Cogger, lace maker, said he lived in Cosham-street.
 Defendant kept the Tontine tap close by.
 On Sunday evening, about six o'clock, there was a great noise with the soldiers around the house, both front and back.
 The conduct of the house at all times was most disgraceful.
 The house itself was a disgrace to any civilised country.
 There was nothing going on there but continual drunkenness.
 Soldiers and common prostitutes were harboured there, and there was continual rows and disorders.
 The most awful language and imprecations were in constant use, which it was very shocking to hear.
 The inhabitants around could not open their doors without their ears being insulted; even the house in itself as a house was unfit fur public purposes, there being no back door or convenience to it, and the soldiers and the girls came either into the street and exposed themselves or went into the yard, which was common to many other houses.
 He believed the girls lodged in the house, they were there every day, and drunk every day.
 He had complained to the magistrates, and to the brewer (Mr. Mew), and as it still kept going on, he thought it time something should be done.

-Defendant : You say I harbour common prostitutes in my house, can you prove I lodge any there?
+Defendant: You say I harbour common prostitutes in my house, can you prove I lodge any there?

-Complainant : I only know they *are* there, I don't know if you lodge them.
+Complainant: I only know they *are* there, I don't know if you lodge them.
 I don't go into your house to ascertain that.

 Harriet Cogger fully confirmed the testimony of her husband.